Scientific-Computing-BPHC/Meshfree_cpp/README.md

 Scientific Computing @ BITS Pilani - Hyderabad Campus.

 Development of a meshfree solver for inviscid compressible fluid flows in C++.
 The meshfree solver is based on the Least Squares
-Kinetic Upwind Method (LSKUM), developed by Deshpande et. al.
+Kinetic Upwind Method (q-LSKUM), developed by Deshpande et. al.

 For access, please contact Dr. N. Anil, BITS Pilani.